crankycyclops/trogdor-pp/README.md

 The subset of the language that I currently parse is too limited to be useful, so trogdord won't even try to open games that are written in it.
 However, if you want to play with the parser and see what it can do, the standalone client is equipped to load single-file Inform 7 games.

-To read more about what I currently support, including an EBNF of the limited grammar my parser can understand, take a look at [src/core/include/trogdor/parser/parsers/inform7parser.h](https://github.com/crankycyclops/trogdor-pp/blob/master/src/core/include/trogdor/parser/parsers/inform7parser.h).
+To read more about what I currently support, including an EBNF of the limited grammar my parser understands, take a look at [src/core/include/trogdor/parser/parsers/inform7parser.h](https://github.com/crankycyclops/trogdor-pp/blob/master/src/core/include/trogdor/parser/parsers/inform7parser.h).

 ## Copyright and License